vahidaskari/RAG-QA-system/README.md

 ### 1. **Upload File**

 Upload one or more files for processing.
-Files are saved, and text is extracted to create a document stored in the database.
+Files are saved, and text is extracted to create a document stored in ChromaDB.

 - **Endpoint**: `POST /file`
 - **Description**: Uploads multiple files and returns a unique `document_id` to reference the stored documents.